Sphero1337/easy-print-scan-server/README.md

 ## Acknowledgments

 - Thanks to the Gradio team for the wonderful web interface library.
-- Special mention to Windows for providing native printing and scanning capabilities.
+- Also big thanks to OpenAI for providing free access to ChatGPT which was used to assist in developing this application.

 ## Security Features